erickhun/blog/content/posts/nft-misconception-image-arent-on-blockchains.md

 Today's biggest miscconcepions about NFTs is that they're "jpeg" image stored on the Ethereum blockchain, it's not.
 Probably because those digital art can be easy to vizualize, and famous artists attempt today to sell their digital art as an NFT on platform such as Opensea, it has gained lot of attentions this past months.

 Artists starts creating their on a piece of paper, then their computer.
-But when you buy an NFT, what makes you the owner of it?
+But when they convert it to an NFT, what makes you the owner of it?
 Isn't the artist still have the original one on his desk or computer?
 The process to convert it to an NFT?
 Are they really on the blockchain?
 But they're not.
-They're on one server, and if that service, the
+They're on one server, and that's not on the blockchain.

-## The "digital art" isn't store on the blockchain
+## The "digital art" isn't even store on the blockchain

 [ERC-721](https://eips.ethereum.org/EIPS/eip-721#implementations) is the standard that dictates how one should be create an NFT.
 Each ERC721 NFT must have a `tokenURI` field, that is an external link to a json file stored on an external server (and commonly are not the Ethereum blockchain!).
 This json file have the the `metadata` information will describe the NFT.
 It looks like that: